purescript-python/purescript-python/README.md

 ## Status

-This compiles PureScript `CoreFn` to [`PySExpr`](https://github.com/thautwarm/PySExpr), as a result, making PureScript run fast in Python since Python 3.5.
+After slightly modifying a JavaScript-like IR produced by the builtin compiler, PureScript gets compiled to [`PySExpr`](https://github.com/thautwarm/PySExpr) and shall work since Python 3.5.

 The code generation itself is finished, but still needs testing.